 Danaher was raised in Whangaparaoa, just outside of Auckland and began his martial arts career at an early age, when he started to learn kickboxing. in 1991 John moved back to the USA in his mid-twenties to do a Masters in Philosophy and a Ph.D. in epistemology at the University of Columbia.
 At the time, weight lifting was John’s passion and as a result, weighed around 235lbs, he even had long hair!

-In between writing his dissertation and teaching, John would also be moonlighting as a bouncer.
+In between writing his dissertation and teaching, John Danaher would also be moonlighting as a bouncer.
 One night John overheard a conversation about a scrawny Brazilian guy, who had dominated much bigger men in a no-holds-barred fighting competition.
 Danaher eventually got his hands of a VHS tape of UFC and watched Royce Gracie, Helio Gracie’s son, dominate men twice his size, in less than 10 minutes.

-An Introduction to Brazilian Jiu-Jitsu
+Introduction to Brazilian Jiu-Jitsu

 Soon after, John Danaher found Renzo Gracie, Royce’s cousin, and started training under him.
 In the 90s, Jiu-Jitsu was a different kind of beast touch guys and traditional martial artists from the street would show up to the gym, all looking to prove they had what it took to beat, this new martial art Brazilian Jiu-Jitsu.
-Many would use tactics such as biting, eye gouging and pressure point pokes, but all were taken down, and subdued by slaps, instead of punches.
+Many would use tactics such as biting, eye-gouging and pressure point pokes, but all were taken down, and subdued by slaps, instead of punches.
 But the gym was not just a space for brawling, it was also a laboratory, Jiu-Jitsu was coming from Brazil, through to California before making it’s way New York and students were already trying to devise new grappling opportunities.

 Danaher’s obsession with Jiu-Jitsu had him on the mats, nearly 14 hours a day, in an interview with Renzo about Danaher, he said “he [Danaher] does jiu-jitsu every day; we can’t get him out of here.
 I think he would come in on Christmas if we would let him.”
 However, his hard work finally paid off when he was awarded his black belt in 2002 from Renzo, alongside his good friend and training partner Shawn Williams.

-The John Danaher Philosophy
+John Danaher’s Philosophy

 John Danaher’s first stand out student was a young Canadian from Montreal named Georges St-Pierre.
-GSP would regularly take a train down from Montreal to New York to train and and John, along with the help of Greg Jackson and Firas Zahabi would become a multiple-time UFC champion.
+GSP would regularly take a train down from Montreal to New York to train and Danaher, along with the help of Greg Jackson and Firas Zahabi would become a multiple-time UFC champion.
 One of the crowning moments of Georges’ career was in 2009 in a rematch against BJ Penn.
 After winning their first encounter by split decision, this time GSP wants to make sure this was a defining victory.
-He enlisted the help of John Danaher, who taught GSP how to pass BJ’s guard and control him.
+He enlisted the help of Danaher, who taught GSP how to pass BJ’s guard and control him.
 GSP went on to beat BJ Penn so badly that he didn’t return for round 5.

 When Georges took a hiatus from the UFC in 2013, Danaher decided to set his sights on his up and coming students, Garry Tonon, Gordon Ryan and Eddie Cummings.
 After teaching his standout students his leglock system, he then sent them out into the world.
-A world where submission-only format was begin to flourish.
+A world where the submission-only format was beginning to flourish.
 Here they beat legends and esteemed grapplers such as Masakazu Imanari, Marcin Held and Reily Bodycomb.

 Arguably the question i am asked more than any other has nothing to do with jiu jitsu.
 “Why do you always wear a rashguard?”
 First let me dispel a commonly voiced, but incorrect theory.
 It has nothing to do with fighting or being ready for fights.
 In my current physical state, an aggressive five year old could easily defeat me with a simple kick to the knee or hip or even a simple push – a rash guard isn’t going to save me!
 My reasons are purely practical.
 First, they are very comfortable, Second, they are easily washed and dried.
 Third, they are extremely low maintenance/wrinkle free/easily packed for travel etc. Fourth, being a low friction material, they are well adapted for wear under a jacket.
 Fifth, They enable me to comfortably demonstrate a technique in impromptu social situations to students.
 Sixth, they are warm in cold weather, yet cooling in hot summers due to wicking effects, and; if caught in rainstorm, they will dry in minutes even while being worn.
 Seventh, some clothing companies sponsor and support my athletes.
 I am proud to represent any company that supports my people.
 Eight, they are free as clothing companies are happy to see me wear their products.
 Nine, there is considerable variation in rashguard design that can vary from informal daily wear to more formal wear for dates/occasions.
 When it comes to comfort and utility and low maintenance, I have never seen an attire that can beat track pants, sneakers, rash guard and fanny pack.”